Method of Loci

 How the Method of Loci Works

-Step-by-Step Guide to Using the Method of Loci
+How to Use the Method of Loci

 - Choose a Familiar Location: Select a place you know well, such as your home, office, or a favorite park.
 The location should have a clear layout and distinct landmarks or rooms that can be used as storage points for information.